dirac-institute/kbmod/README.md

 ## Useage

-Adding an object to a stack of images and then recovering it
+A short example injecting a simulated object into a stack of images, and then recovering it.

 ```python